FAQ’s

 All of our residents are encouraged to bring their own furniture or personal items to make their rooms their own.
 Residents can make their room feel like their own by incorporating personal belongings such as photographs and decorations, small pieces of furniture and furnishings.
 It’s the little additions to a room that can make all the difference.

-Yes, we have a friendly, professional hairdresser that visits our salon regularly to provide residents with a variety of hair services so that they can look and feel their best.
+Yes, we have a friendly, professional hairdresser available Monday to Friday to provide residents with a variety of hair services so that they can look and feel their best.
+This is included in our weekly fees at no extra cost.

 Yes, all of our bedrooms have access to a private en-suite wetroom including a sink, toilet and shower.

 We provide a range of facilities for all of our residents.
-We have an in-house beauty salon, as well as a cinema room, communal and private dining rooms, activities programme and private gardens for residents to pursue their hobbies and interests.
+We have an in-house hair salon, as well as a cinema room, communal and private dining rooms, activities programme and private gardens for residents to pursue their hobbies and interests.

 Our in-house chefs and kitchen staff cater to all dietary needs, with a varied seasonal menu to choose breakfast, lunch, and dinner.
 In addition, beverages and snacks are available throughout the day.